jfalcou/kyosu/doc/index.md

           are only defined on a proper part of the real axis as, for example, `acos` DOES NOT ever provide the same result if called in **EVE** or **KYOSU** context.

-          eve::acos(2.0) wil returns a NaN value, but kyosu::acos(2.0) will return the pure imaginary complex number \f$i\;\log(2+\sqrt{3})\f$
+          eve::acos(2.0) will returns a NaN value, but kyosu::acos(2.0) will return the pure imaginary complex number \f$i\;\log(2+\sqrt{3})\f$

           All these kinds of functions called with a floating value in the kyosu namespace will return a complex value.

+          However, they provide a `real_only` option that allows to call them with floating parameters only and returns the complex, the real part of which is the eve call result and the imaginary part is zero or a NaN.
+Shortly : if **EVE** returns a Nan, **KYOSU**, with this option, will return fnan (i.e. complex(nan,nan)).

   * Callables usable with all cayley_dickson types